 Are you planning on getting married and having children sooner or later, but the place you currently live in doesn’t quite seem like an environment where kids could have a happy and healthy childhood, sheltered from all the noise and trouble of the grownup world?
 But now you came to the crucial issue and wonder what qualities should the best cities to raise a family in the US have.
 Before picking the spot to settle down, do your research and get a more profound insight into all the things families deem important like low crime rates, kid-friendly activities, quality educational institutions, and affordable housing.

 The city you choose to call your home should score high in all aspects that matter to you, from a peaceful and safe environment and affordable and spacious homes to lots of kid-friendly amenities, schools, and outdoor spaces.
 After all, when it comes to your kids and partner, you should not settle for anything but the best.
 Fortunately, the United States is a vast country, so finding a location that fits all of your needs won’t be that hard.
-The search can be made even easier if you have something to start with, and that’s where we come in.
+The search can be made even easier if you have something to start with before house-hunting, and that’s where we come in.

 We traveled far and wide to compile a list of the top family-friendly locations for you – from San Antonio in the south to the town of Bozeman in the Rockie Mountains, from sunny San Diego in the west to the lovely Tampa on the shores of the Gulf of Mexico,